 An example of industry standard retail packaging, complete with a roast date.
 Credit: Square Mile

-What we do know is that when roasted coffee gets damp, it affects the oils which give coffee its taste.
+Whw do know that dampening roast coffee affects the oils which give it its taste.
 According to well-respected coffee tester Scott McMartin, coffee will begin to degrade the minute it comes into contact with any form of precipitation.
 The moisture will cause the cell structure of the coffee bean to change, allowing it to lose its flavours and aromas.
 So basically, the freezer is one thing, but the fridge, full of moisture, is definitely not an ideal place for storing your coffee.

 An espresso extraction through a naked portafilter.
-Would you be able to tell if this coffee had been frozen?
 Credit: Takeaway

-However, there have been a couple of studies carried out by respected members of the online coffee community that add some scientific dimensions to this discussion.
+Many respected coffee community member have added scientific dimensions to this discussion.
 Jim Schulman, founding member of SCAA, and Ken Fox, founder of one of Seattle’s first online coffee shops set out to discover if freezing roasted coffee beans has any effect on taste.
 It’s worth noting that this is the second study Ken Fox has done on this subject.
 His first one concluded that roasted beans were fine to freeze for up to 2 months; however, it received a couple of methodological criticisms (such as choice of grinders and tasters).

 So what did the second study involve?

 The coffee: Sidamo Worka.
-This coffee was chosen because of its delicate and fruity profile, which they believed would show more subtle changes in the freezing process.
+This coffee’s delicate and fruity profile will show more subtle changes in the freezing process.

-The grind: Both high-quality conical and planar grinders were used to ensure excellent extraction and strong cupping potential.
+The grind: Using quality conical and planar grinders ensured excellent extraction and strong cupping potential.

 The freezing: Schulman and Fox decided to compare three groups of coffee.
-The first was fresh beans that had been allowed to de-gas for 5 days.
-The second had been frozen for four months, and the third for one month; these two were packed in airtight bags immediately after roasting and then frozen until a couple of days before testing to allow them to fully defrost.
+The first was fresh beans that had been de-gassing for 5 days.
+They froze the second coffee for four months, and the third for one month.
+They froze the coffees in airtight bags after roasting, defrosting them a few days before testing.

 Cupping mugs set up and ready to go.
 Credit: Simon Wright